 Kevin: I’m so sorry, my best friend is sad and I need to console him.
 Maybe someday later?

-But we all know that the someday later never comes.
-The only reason anybody prefers to be a Casper instead of a Ghost is because they do not want to seem rude, bad, or selfish.
+The sooner Ruby realizes that “someday later” is never going to come around, the better it’ll be for her.
+The day she decides to ignore him for ignoring her, their dynamic will end.
+The only reason anybody prefers to be a Casper instead of a Ghost is that they do not want to seem rude, bad, or selfish.
 And they do not want to hurt the other person right on their face.

 Caspering someone and letting them down in a friendlier manner might make them think they’re not being a terrible person, but they still are.
 Therefore, ‘caspering’ is not really friendly.